ktrnka/faq-builder/blog_posts/linux_2014osx.md

 When installing Ubuntu I made sure to select additional drivers, which I think enabled the restricted package source.
 Some guides say you need to add that explicitly but I didn't need to.

-Then: `sudo apt install broadcom-sta-dkms` (Guides suggested an older package name that didn't exist anymore "bcmwl-kernel-source")
+Then: `sudo apt install broadcom-sta-dkms` (Guides suggested an older package name that didn't exist anymore `bcmwl-kernel-source`)

 Then I rebooted and it just worked!